Student Information and Records

 - Mailing: This is the default address used by DU.
 All constituents should have a correct mailing address.

-- Billing: Used only if you wish your tuition bill to be sent to a different address from your mailing address.
+- Billing: Used to send the tuition bill to a different address from the mailing address.

 - Business: Your place of work.
 For DU employees, this will be your office address.

-- Grades: Provide an address if you have requested grades to be mailed and wish them to be sent to a different address than your mailing address.
+- Grades: Used to send grades to to a different address than the mailing address.